don-demon/NexeLang/README.md

 - - readme.md           (Description for repository, this is what you are reading rn)
 - - license             (License for using, downloading etc (what you can/can't do with these software))

+NexeLang Terminal Warning: If the application doesn't start, try running it in Windows 8 compatibility mode:
+Properties → Compatibility → Compatibility Mode → Windows 8

 Stay tuned for updates, releases, and development progress!